devJennyy/spotify-clone/README.md

 # Spotify App
-I re-created the spotify desktop UI for fun! https://spotify-clone-devjenny.vercel.app/
+I re-created the spotify UI for fun! https://spotify-clone-devjenny.vercel.app/

 ## Tech Used